Browse the Guide:

 attend the seminary and suggesting they meet at Natural Bridge in

 WHARTON, GABRIEL C. (1824-1906).
 CORRESPONDENCE, 1869-1870.
 0.1 cu. ft.
 Confederate general and post-Civil War resident of Radford, Virginia.
 Two post-war letters to Wharton, one concerning potential locations for a blast furnace, the other relating to fees for the use of two horses.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-012.

 WHISNER MEMORIAL METHODIST CHURCH.
 RECORDS, 1859-1975.
 4.0 cu. ft.
 Church